hhvm/user-documentation/guides/hack/03-expressions-and-operators/07-operator-precedence.md

-Each operator in Hack has a precedence and associativity.
-This table shows precedence (highest precedence first), and the relevant associativity.
+The precedence of Hack operators is shown in the table below.

+Operators higher in the table have a higher precedence (binding more tightly).
+Binary operators on the same row are evaluated according to their associativity.

 Operator | Associativity